liangyanshuo/Adaptive-Plasticity-Improvement-for-Continual-Learning/README.md

 # Adaptive-Plasticity-Improvement-for-Continual-Learning
-The implementation of the work Optimizing Class Distribution in Memory for Multi-label Continual Learning
+The implementation of the work Adaptive Plasticity Improvement for Continual Learning

 coming soon